FM Qureshi Reminds Intl Community Of Its Commitment Towards Rights Of IOJ&K Children - UrduPoint

 Foreign Minister Qureshi also tagged picture of the Foreign Office building appearing in blue.

-The schools and educational institutes across the IOJ&K were shut after the Indian government annexed the internationally recognized territory stripping its autonomous position with its unilateral and illegal legislation on August 5.
+The schools and educational institutes across the IOJ&K were shut after the Indian government annexed the internationally recognized disputed territory by stripping its autonomous position with its unilateral and illegal legislation on August 5.

 Since then, the Kashmiris in the IOJ&K had been bracing the worst kind of lockdown with complete communication blockage.
 The children had been the worst sufferers.